 It’s not worth the potential damage to your life, your accommodation, or your hair dryer.

-Instead, buy a cheap one there from where like Boots or ask ahead to see if your accommodation has one there.
+Instead, buy a cheap one there from somewhere like Boots or ask ahead to see if your accommodation has one there.

 Hair straightener or curling iron